-It is the published opinion of some scientists that, pregnancy may fail to occur in some cases because of an inability of the embryo to break out or “hatch” from the zona.
+It is the published opinion of some scientists that pregnancy may fail to occur in some cases because of the inability of the embryo to break out or “hatch” from the zona.
 According to the theory, there are some women who are more prone for this to happen.

 - Are over 40 years old

 - Have failed to implant in several IVF cycles

 - Have eggs with very thick zona when measured under the microscope

 - Have abnormal hormone profiles indicative of lower quality eggs (elevated FSH levels)

 Logically then, if we could assist those embryos in the hatching process, it might be possible to increase the chance of implantation and hence chance of successful pregnancy.
 And so assisted hatching (AZH) was invented.

 There are many different methods of AZH available.
 At Indo Nippon IVF, we use a laser for AZH – Laser Assisted Hatching (LAH).

 The word ‘blastocyst’ refers to the stage that the human embryo reaches approximately five to six days after fertilisation.